dgraph-io/dgraph/wiki/content/clients/index.md

   }
 }
 ```

-Notice that we receive a `commit_ts` in the response (this field was previously
-absent).
 The transaction is now complete.

 If another client were to perform another transaction concurrently affecting
 the same keys, then it's possible that the transaction would *not* be